nebrius/reduxology/README.md

 });
 ```

-Unlike traditional middleware, this function does not provide for modifying state.
-This was done intentionally to keep the API simple, although I will continue to think on how to make this method more powerful.
+Unlike traditional middleware, this function does _not_ provide a mechanism for modifying state.
+This was done intentionally to keep the API simple and address the most common use case for middleware.
+I will continue to think on how to make this method more powerful in the future.

 Technical note: Although this action listener is an `async` function, action listeners are _not_ `await`ed by Reduxology.
 This means that the action dispatch is not blocked by the listener, and will continue being dispatched at the first `await` in the function.